-Issuing the 'TR' command, without parameter, will start a measurement cycle.
+This command starts a measurement cycle.
 Its execution can be compared to a hardware trigger on any of the digital input channels, dependent upon Al'n' setting.

-Master Sends Slave Responds With Meaning TR↓ OK Trigger Event.
+Master Sends Slave Responds With Meaning TR+J OK Trigger Event.

-Note: If a measurement cycle is already active, the unit will respond with 'ERR'.
+Note: If a measurement cycle is already active, the unit will respond with 'ERR.